celliern/gerris_wrapper/README.rst

 Install
 =======

-For now, the package is available on PyPI, and via the github repo.
+For now, the package is not available on PyPI, only on the github repo.

 .. code:: shell